AstraZeneca gets up to $500 million from Lilly for Alzheimer's drug

 $5 BILLION OR BUST?

-AstraZeneca had flagged the potential of AZD3293 during its successful fight against a $118 billion takeover bid by Pfizer.
+AstraZeneca had flagged the potential of AZD3293 during its successful fight against a $118 billion takeover bid by Pfizer (PFE.N).

 A strategic defence document at the time said the BACE inhibitor could potentially sell as much as $5 billion a year, though AstraZeneca gave it only a 9 percent chance of success on a risk-adjusted basis given the high failure rate in the Alzheimer's research field.